 This commandment seems to go along with this other one ...

-... which is about helping our enemy, not just our countryman or brother
+... which is about extending help even to our enemy, not just to our countryman or brother.

 The Hebrew for it is ...